NovaProton/NovaProton/README.md

 - **Project Management**: I have extensive experience managing e-commerce development, fulfillment, and data analytics projects, ensuring timely delivery and smooth collaboration between team members and stakeholders.
 - **Data Analysis**: I love working with data, using Python and SQL to gain insights and help make data-driven decisions.
 My experience includes conducting data analytics to support strategic insights and enhance customer experiences.
 - **Creative Coding**: I experiment with visual and interactive programming projects, ranging from digital art to time-based animations like spinning clocks and binary displays.
-- **IT Consulting**: Helping clients improve their workflows and technology usage by integrating practical software solutions, with a focus on inclusivity and user-centered support.
+- **IT Consulting**: Helping clients improve their workflows and technology usage by integrating practical software solutions focusing on inclusivity and user-centred support.

 ## Technologies I Use